kailashmuthukumaran/19AI405ProjExp/README.md

-# Implement a Sudoku Solver From Scratch
+# Implement a Sudoku Solver From Scratch.

 ## Aim:
 To implement a Sudoku solver using the backtracking algorithm to find the solution for the given Sudoku puzzle.